 Insurance can be complex, but videos are a terrific tool for simplifying topics in a concise, visual way.
-You can do a video on certain coverages, helpful tips, or answer commonly asked questions.
+You can do a video on certain coverages, provide helpful tips or answer commonly asked questions.

-These types of videos allow you to show off the culture and atmosphere of the office and offer a nice break from your more insurance focused posts.
+These types of videos allow you to show off the culture and atmosphere of the office and offer a nice break from your more insurance-focused posts.
 Do you do something special to celebrate team birthdays?
-Have a special morning coffee ritual?
-Staff members who love to decorate their desks?
+Have a unique morning coffee ritual?
 Shoot a video and share it with your followers.

 “There has never been a time in history where you can capture so much attention…. for FREE!
 Social media is the new TV, Yellow pages etc. For Great Park Insurance, it all starts with social media marketing.” - Great Park Insurance